Matrix86/driplane/src_docs/content/doc/filters/echo.md

 ### Output

-The output is not be changed.
+The output is not being changed.
 This filter prints the received Message and send it to the next filter in the rule.

 ### Examples